rcollette/TroopWebHost_Email_Plus_Plugin/README.md

 ### A Chrome plugin for TroopWebHost.com that adds email recipient typeahead functionality.

-For now this repository is for filing issues.
+For now this repository is for filing issues and discussion.